First...what is a cat lounge?

-Q. Why is there an admission fee to the cat lounge and what does it cover?
+Q. Why is there an admission fee to visit the cat lounge?

 Q. Why is there an age requirement to visit the cats?

 A. For the safety of the cats, children under the age of 7 are not allowed to visit the lounge.
 Our cats’ welfare is our top priority and we’re limiting the chance of them being overstimulated by constant excitement.
 Young children have a lot of energy and sometimes cats don’t appreciate their loving gestures.
-We realize being exposed to so many strangers increases the risk of an unpleasant incident and we appreciate the risk of injury is serious, so please understand a liability waiver is required for every guest.
+We realize being exposed to so many strangers increases the risk of an unpleasant incident and there is the unfortunate possibility of a serious injury, so please understand a liability waiver is required for every guest.

-We’re accepting children ages 7-12 with a parent/guardian and no more than two children per adult during regular business hours.
+We’re accepting children ages 7-15 with a parent/guardian and no more than two children per adult during regular business hours.
 If a child you bring is aggressive or excessively excited, you may be asked to leave for the well-being of the cats and other guests.
-Children are not allowed to pick up any cats and may only pet and play with cats in a respectful manner.
+We prefer that no one pick up cats at any time and children are never allowed to pick up any cats and may only pet and play with cats in a respectful manner.